CYCOGS® Sensing Platforms and Sensor Rings

 Moving and rotating sensor platforms include radar dishes, line scan cameras, cameras on a rotating base for "panning", and laser scanners.

-containing such sensors as laser scanners, sonar sensors, LIDAR sensors, infrared sensors, and cameras.
+containing such sensors as laser scanners, sonar sensors, LIDAR sensors, infrared sensors and cameras.

-Unfortunately, our neck has limited rotation capability.
+Regrettably, our neck has limited rotation capability.

 Many sensors cover only a narrow Field of View